 - 1. A student who does not meet didactic (classroom), clinical, or professional development program requirements for grades will be notified by the Program Director of the concern at the earliest possible time after grades are posted. - 2.
-Following such notification, the Student Progress Committee, a sub-committee of the Radiation Therapy Advisory Committee, will meet within 10 working days to discuss the deficiency and make a determination of the action to be taken.
-It is preferred that the meeting be held in person with the student being given the opportunity to represent him/herself or to submit a written statement for the Committee's review.
-Under certain circumstances a telephone or video conference call may be held instead of a face-to-face meeting. - 3.
-A decision as to the student's status in the program will be communicated in writing to the student within 5 working days of the Student Progress Committee meeting.
-The decision may involve remedial work, probation or withdrawal from the program. - 4.
-If the decision involves remediation or probation, an explanation of the "plan to regain good standing" in the program (including time frames) will be included in the letter to the student.
+Following such notification, the Student Progress Committee, a sub-committee of the Radiation Therapy Advisory Committee, will meet within 10 working days to discuss the deficiency and decide of the action to be taken.
+The meeting will typically be virtual and provide the opportunity for the student to represent themselves.
+Every effort will be made to schedule to allow for student to be present in virtual meeting.
+In the event the student is not able to be present, a written statement may be submitted by the student to be reviewed by the committee. - 3.
+A decision as to the student's status in the program will be communicated in writing to the student within 5 working days of the Student Progress Committee meeting, via email from the Program Director.
+The decision may involve a learning plan, probation or withdrawal from the program. - 4.
+If the decision involves a learning plan or probation, an explanation of the "plan to regain good standing" in the program (including time frames) will be included in the letter to the student.
 This is referred to as a learning plan as well. - 5.
 If the student successfully follows the plan and meets program requirements within the timeframe specified, he/she will regain good standing in the program. - 6.
 If the student is not successful in following the plan and meeting program requirements within the specified timeframe, the Student Progress Committee will meet to determine the appropriate action.
-This meeting will be held within 10 working days of the deadline specified in

-- the "plan for regaining good standing".
+This meeting will be held within 10 working days of the deadline specified in the "plan for regaining good standing".
 The meeting will be held as described in number 2 above.
 The Committee may recommend dismissal from the program. - 7.
-A student may be classified as on probation or dismissed in regard to the program, even if not on probation, suspended, or expelled from the University.
+A student may be classified as on probation or dismissed regarding the program, even if not on probation, suspended, or expelled from the University.